Women's Engineering Society: MentorSET

 MentorSET is a mentoring scheme for engineers, inspired by the WES President Petra Gratton (née Godwin) in 2000.
 The scheme was a collaborative project with national network of women scientists (AWISE).
 It was a mentoring scheme to help women in their career and to support them back into engineering after a career break.
 MentorSET has been funded by DTI, the UK Resource Centre for Women in SET, and BAE Systems.
 In 2015 the MentorSET programme was relaunched with funding from DECC, now BEIS and Women in Nuclear and is now relevant to women working in science and technology as well as engineering.

 Membership

 Members are drawn from women who have entered the profession through routes varying from traditional apprenticeship to higher education leading to graduate and further degrees.
 The participation of male engineers in the society is encouraged.

-Current membership exceeds 2,000 individuals and over 120 corporate and education partners.
+Current membership includes 2,164 members and over 120 corporate and education partners.
+Approximately half of members are individual members, including those self-funding, students, and apprentices in the field of engineering.

 Governance

-The Women's Engineering Society is a charitable company, governed by the President and the Board of Directors of the Company, who are also Trustees of the Charity.
-Day to day operations are delegated to the Chief Executive Officer and staff.
+The Women's Engineering Society is a charitable company, governed by the president and the Board of Directors of the Company, who are also Trustees of the Charity.
+Day-to-day operations are delegated to the chief executive officer and staff.